Titles and Roles

 Prior to joining Emory and Georgia Tech, Dr. Dreaden was a postdoctoral fellow at the Koch Institute for Integrative Cancer Research at MIT, where his research focused on the development of polymer-based technologies for nucleic acid and rational combination cancer therapies.

-Dr. Dreaden is a member of the Discovery and Developmental Therapeutics research program at the Winship Cancer Institute of Emory University.
+Dr. Dreaden is a member of the Cancer Immunology Research Program at the Winship Cancer Institute of Emory University.
 He also holds memberships in the Biomedical Engineering Society, American Institute of Chemical Engineers, American Association of Cancer Research, Materials Research Society, American Association for the Advancement of Science, and American Chemical Society.

 Dr. Dreaden received his PhD from Georgia Institute of Technology in Atlanta, Georgia.
 He was later awarded a Ruth L Kirschstein postdoctoral fellowship to train at the Koch Institute for Integrative Cancer Research at the Massachusetts Institute of Technology in Cambridge, Massachusetts.